Achievable logoAchievable logo

 f′(a)=x→alimx−af(x)−f(a)

-The notation f′(a) is read as “f prime of a” and the prime symbol (′) is often used to indicate a derivative.
-Later on you’ll also work with second derivatives, represented by f′′(a) (“f double prime of a”)
+The notation f′(a) is read as “f prime of a.”
+The prime symbol (′) is commonly used to indicate a derivative.
+Later, you’ll also see second derivatives, written as f′′(a) (“f double prime of a”).

 Figure 2.1.2 Instantaneous ROC form 1